-What you must pay when you get these services or a specialist's office (a copay will apply if you also are treated for an existing medical condition during the visit).
+What you must pay when you Services that are covered for you get these services or a specialist's office (a copay will apply if you also are treated for an existing medical condition during the visit).
 No additional cost for dialysis treatments while admitted to a hospital.
-In-Network \$0 copay per day for days 1-20, per SNF stay \$203 copay per day for days 21-56, per SNF stay \$0 copay per day for days 57- 100, per SNF stay Out-of-Network 50% coinsurance per skilled nursing facility stay.
+Skilled nursing facility (SNF) care In-Network (For a definition of skilled nursing facility care, see Chapter 12 of this document.
+Skilled nursing facilities are \$0 copay per day for days 1-20, per SNF stay sometimes called SNFs.)
+Notification needs to be provided within 2 days of admission. \$203 copay per day for days 21- 56, per SNF stay Plan covers up to 100 days each benefit period.
+No prior hospital stay is required.
+Covered services include but are not limited to: \$0 copay per day for days 57- 100, per SNF stay Semiprivate room (or a private room if medically necessary) Meals, including special diets Skilled nursing services Physical therapy, occupational therapy, and speech therapy Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.)
+Blood - including storage and administration.
+Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first three pints of blood you get in a calendar year or have the blood donated by you or someone else.
+All other components of blood are covered beginning with the first pint used Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs X-rays and other radiology services ordinarily provided Out-of-Network 40% coinsurance per skilled nursing facility stay.
 In- and Out-of-Network A benefit period begins the day you are admitted to a SNF.
 The benefit period ends when you have not received hospital or SNF care for 60 days in a row.
 If you are admitted to the facility after one benefit period ends, a new benefit period begins.
-There is no limit to the number of benefit periods you may have.
+There is no limit to the number of benefit periods you may have. by SNFs Use of appliances such as wheelchairs ordinarily provided by SNFs Physician/Practitioner services